guikarai/ELK-CPACF/part2.md

 [...truncated...]
 ```

+It is normal to see every 5 seconds a new line being displayed.
 Ervery 5 seconds, a record will be sent to the elasticsearch db.

 To assess that it works properly, with web interface there are new records added in the elasticsearch db.
 Your elasticsearh web interface should look like the foolowing:
 ![alt text](https://github.com/guikarai/ELK-CPACF/blob/master/images/Capture%20d%E2%80%99%C3%A9cran%202018-05-24%20%C3%A0%20140351%20(2).png)

-You are now good for the part III about creating a dashboard to magnify live captured crypto information.
+You are now good for the part 3 about creating a dashboard to magnify live captured crypto information.